-Australia applies strict requirements for the importation of a car.
+Like with a lot of things, Australia applies strict requirements for the importation of a car.
 You can only move a car there when it is in your possession for at least a year.
 You also need an import permit.
-If transporting a car we recommended it is done by a moving company.
+If transporting a car, we recommended it is done by a moving company.
 They have experience with this and know the requirements.
-If you’re moving the car yourself and don’t meet all the requirements it could mean paying a large fine.
-This can run into the thousands in Australian dollars.
+If you do it yourself, and don’t meet all the requirements, it could result in you paying a large fine.

-Australia is a diverse country with a lot to offer.
-Whether you’re looking at the tropical north, the cooler south or anything in between you need to be aware of the differences between each city.
+As Australia is the size of Europe, there is something for everyone.
+Whether you’re looking at the tropical north, the cooler south or anything in between, you need to be aware of the differences between each city.

 Perth, Sydney and Melbourne are the most popular cities for expats from the UK as they are bustling and vibrant cities with a lot to do but manage to avoid the overly hot summers and a lot of the dangerous wildlife.
 They are all distinct cities from each other so the reasons for choosing them differ for everybody.
 Although these cities have the highest living costs in Australia they are seen as offering the most for expats.

 Below you can find a comparison of the prices of the most popular cities in Australia: